krebcarl/CookieCache/README.md

  - Stateless public-facing ASP.NET Core service using WebListener
  - Communicating with other services in a variety of ways:
  - Over HTTP to another service using the Service Fabric Reverse Proxy

+### Stateful Backend Service
+This is a stateful back-end service using ASP.NET Core.
+This service demonstrates the use of [Reliable Collections](https://docs.microsoft.com/azure/service-fabric/service-fabric-reliable-services-reliable-collections) in a stateful service.
+It presents an internal-only HTTP API for other services to interact with.

+#### Key concepts
+ - Stateful internal-only ASP.NET Core service using Kestrel
+ - Reliable Collections
+ - Service partitioning
+ - Dependency injection of IReliableStateManager for use in MVC controllers

 ## Building and deploying